act-rules/act-rules.github.io/_rules/element-lang-matches-default-language-off6ek.md

 - the element is an [inclusive descendant][] in the [flat tree][] of a `body` element; and
 - the element is in a [document][] with a [content type][] of `text/html`; and
 - the element's `lang` [attribute value][] is a [valid language tag][]; and
-- The element has non-empty [text with the same programmatic language][].
+- the element has non-empty [text with the same programmatic language][].

 ## Expectation